MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrating-from-ad-rms-to-azure-rights-management-phase1.md

 > [!NOTE]
 > For more information about using hardware security modules with AD RMS, see [Using AD RMS with Hardware Security Modules](http://technet.microsoft.com/library/jj651024.aspx).

 The two Azure RMS tenant key topology options are: Microsoft manages your tenant key (**Microsoft-managed**) or you manage your tenant key (**customer-managed**).
 When you manage your own Azure RMS tenant key, it’s sometimes referred to as “bring your own key” (BYOK) and requires a hardware security module (HSM) from Thales.
-For more information, see the [Choose your tenant key topology: Managed by Microsoft (the default) or managed by you (BYOK)](planning-and-implementing-your-azure-rights-management-tenant-key.md#BKMK_ChooseTenantKey) section in the [Planning and Implementing Your Azure Rights Management Tenant Key](planning-and-implementing-your-azure-rights-management-tenant-key.md) article.
+For more information, see [Planning and Implementing Your Azure Rights Management Tenant Key](planning-and-implementing-your-azure-rights-management-tenant-key.md) article.

 > [!IMPORTANT]
 > Exchange Online is not currently  compatible with Azure RMS BYOK.
 If you want to use BYOK after your migration and plan to use Exchange Online, make sure that you understand how this configuration reduces IRM functionality for Exchange Online.
 Review  the information in [BYOK pricing and restrictions](byok-pricing-and-restrictions.md) to help you choose the best Azure RMS tenant key topology for your migration.